New Honda HR-V 1.5 2023: impressions when driving

 The four-cylinder engine is silent in operation, now having dual variable valve timing (VTC) and direct fuel injection.

-When running, the New HR-V presents better sound insulation than the previous one, although the 1.5 DI VTC presents itself more at high revs.
+When running, the New HR-V has better sound insulation than the previous one, although the 1.5 DI VTC presents itself more at high revs.

-As it is an aspirated, it requires higher revs to do what it should, despite the simulated seven-speed CVT gearbox putting it in lower regimes when the foot is relieved.
+As it’s an aspirated, it requires higher revs to do what it should, despite the simulated seven-speed CVT gearbox putting it in lower regimes when the foot is relieved.

 In traffic, the difference in strength and weight for the HR-V is barely noticeable, with good outputs – Honda has a high point in relation to CVT compared to other brands – with the typical slowness of this exchange presenting itself above 3,000 rpm.